moritzmock/Hackathon2023/README.md

 ## Usage
-To run the plot_map_final notebook follow first the installation by saving the raw data in the correct folder.
+To run the [plot_map_final](./visualize_data/plot_map_final.ipynb) notebook follow first the installation by saving the raw data in the correct folder.
 After that it is possible to open the juypter notebooks and run the code.
-In order to run the data visualisation notebook it is necessary to precompute csv_dumps from the data_extraction.ipynb notebook in the data extraction folder.
+In order to run the data visualisation notebook it is necessary to precompute csv_dumps from the [data_extraction.ipynb](./data_extraction/data_extraction.ipynb) notebook.

 To launch the dashboard web application change directory into the dashboard sub-folder and then run the following command in the terminal: